aTechGuide/Chat-App/README.md

 ## Chat App
+Peer to Peer Messaging App build on NodeJS and Socket.io.
+Users can create/join a chat room for which others users are notified.
+Messages sent to a room aren't persisted to a database.

 ## Live Preview
 App is deployed on Heroku, you can access it using [this](https://rocky-gorge-40953.herokuapp.com/) link

+## Developer Zone
 ### Message Event Format
 ``` socket.emit('createMessage', {from: 'kamran', text: 'This should emit!'}); ```